theseanx/asl-translater/README.md

 node server.js // 60224server.js is the name of the server file

 in another terminal, run
+cd asl-translator-frontend
 npm start

 server.js and app.js should be running on different ports.

- python3 -m pip install sign_language_translator
+python -m pip install sign-language-translator try running this in the terminal python -c "from sign_language_translator import Translator; print(Translator().translate('${working_string}'))"